-WWE Rumors: Longtime WWE Employee Confirms Departure And Likely To Sign Huge Deal With All Elite Wrestling
+WWE Rumors: Longtime WWE Employee Confirms Departure, And Is Likely To Sign Huge Deal With All Elite Wrestling

 — Rajah.com (@RajahNews) March 7, 2019

-Jim Ross and WWE parted ways in 2013, but after his wide passed away in 2017, he re-joined the company and said he wanted to stay busy.
-He signed a two-year deal which is what’s set to expire later this month, and he’s done some commentary work for WWE since that time.
+Jim Ross and WWE parted ways in 2013, but after his wife passed away in 2017, he re-joined the company and said he wanted to stay busy.
+He signed a two-year deal, which is set to expire later this month, and he’s done some commentary work for WWE since that time.
 Now, it’s the official end of an era as Jim Ross is leaving Vince McMahon’s company and may very well end up with All Elite Wrestling.